louis-young/react-typescript-tooling-automation-template/readme.md

 `npm run build`

-Builds the application for using the production environment variables and outputs it to the `dist` folder.
+Builds the application using the production environment variables and outputs it to the `dist` folder.